Actindo-AG/Documentation/DataHub/UserInterface/02a_Settings.md

 **Edit attribute**

 - ![Back](/Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Edit Attribute* view and return to the attributes list.
+  Click this button to close the *Edit attribute* view and return to the attributes list.
 All changes are rejected.

 - Language
   Click the drop-down list and select the language in which the *Name (Language)* and *Description (Language)* fields are displayed.
 The system languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.